Vegan Banana Bread with Spinach: The Tastiest Way to Get Your Veggies

 Chia seeds

 As a bonus, chia seeds are also high in fiber, protein, omega-3 fatty acids, and antioxidants, making them a great addition to any diet.
-Some studies have been shown they can improve blood sugar control, help with weight loss, and reduce inflammation.
+Some studies have shown they can improve blood sugar control, help with weight loss, and reduce inflammation.

 Chia seeds are also gluten-free and can be added to smoothies, yogurt, baked goods, or made into chia pudding.